joleitner/cardano-car-documents/README.md

 ### 1. Database environment variables
 To ensure that the database can be set up successfully when the project is first started, there are some additional environment variables.
-For this purpose, there is also an `.env_example` file at top level.
+For this purpose, there is also an `.env_example` file at top level of the project.
 The ending `_example` must be removed and, if necessary, the predefined variables can be changed.

 In this case, however, the `DATABASE_URL` variable for the app in `app/.env` must be adjusted accordingly so that it can establish a successful connection to the database.